Broad Cytokine and Toxin Reduction

 - Installs into CPB circuit easily and within minutes

-- Utilizes blood flow generated by the CPB circuit; No need for perfusionist to worry about another machine to run
+- Utilizes blood flow generated by the CPB circuit, no need for another blood pump

 - Blood in, blood out; No dialysate, ultra-filtrate to be concerned about